yesha46/Player-Performance-Analysis-in-T20-World-Cup-2022-/README.md

   - **All-Rounder**
 - **Interactive Filters and Slicers**: Allows users to filter data by player roles, names, match types, and more to drill down into specific details.

-## Data Collection and Cleaning
-The data was collected from ESPN using web scraping techniques and cleaned using pandas in a Jupyter Notebook.
-The steps involved in data collection and cleaning include:
-1. **Web Scraping**: Extracting player statistics from ESPN.
-2. **Data Cleaning**: Handling missing values, data transformation, and normalization using pandas.

 ## How to Use
 1. **Download the Dashboard File**:
    - Download the `T20_WorldCup_2022_Analysis.pbix` file from this repository.